 About the Report

 Focusing on transparency and accountability reforms, this Special Report examines the landscape of Nigerian activism as revealed by interviews with representatives from civil society and a research workshop held in Abuja in December 2017.
 It examines the scope of the substantial international funding and training support that civil society organizations in Nigeria receive and how this support affects the effectiveness of civil society actors.
 The report is supported by the United States Institute of Peace.
-Funding and other assistance were provided by the Democracy, Rule of Law, and Governance office at the US Agency for International Development and by the Transparency and Accountability Initiative.
+Funding and other assistance were provided by the Democracy, Human Rights, and Governance office at the US Agency for International Development and by the Transparency and Accountability Initiative.

 About the Author